-In this paper, we present a comprehensive approach on selforganization, virtual backbone construction, and end-to-end data transmission for CRNs, without relying on a common control channel (CCC).
+In this paper, we propose an approach regarding how to construct a virtual backbone in CRNs.
+Our approach does not rely on a common control channel (CCC) for coordination among different nodes.
 Each node makes use of the location information and adjustable transmission range for the virtual backbone construction.
-We let each node choose its own channel for data transmission and reduce the interference among different links.
-We propose an efficient scheme for end-to-end data transmission.
-The simulation results verify our theoretical analysis and show that the efficiency of our approach is significantly improved compared with the one without a virtual backbone.
+We let each node choose its own channel for data transmission, and reduce the interference among different links.
+We analyze the success probability of two nodes selecting the same channel for initial transmission.
+In addition, we propose an efficient scheme for end-to-end data transmission.
+We select gateway nodes to reduce the overhead among backbone nodes.
+The simulation results verify our theoretical analysis.
+In comparison to another model without a virtual backbone, the improvement in the efficiency of our approach is proven.